Brazilian galliwasp: Etymology

 D. lessonae is named in honour of Italian zoologist Michele Lessona.

 Description

 D. lessonae grows to a total length (including tail) of about 30 cm, and has a lifespan of roughly 10 years.
 Offspring are zebra-patterned, with white and black stripes circling their bodies.
 Adults are brown, with red/yellow-coloured heads and undersides, and have small legs.

+Geographic range

+D. lessonae is found in northeastern Brazil.

 Habitat

 D. lessonae is commonly found in semiarid environments, scrub, and low forests.

+Behavior

+D. lessonae is terrestrial, diurnal, and semi-fossorial.